8ff/firescrew/README.md

 - **Performance**: Firescrew takes full advantage of Go's concurrency handling and speed, providing a high-performance solution for real-time image processing.
 - **RTSP Network Camera Support**: Firescrew is compatible with RTSP network cameras, extending its applicability in a wide range of scenarios.

+## Recent Changes
+### Release 2023-08-14

+#### What's Changed
+- **Remove all use of GOCV CGO in favor of pure go**: This will allow for easier cross compilation,faster builds and significant performance improvements
+- **Build docker container to support Linux/Windows/MacOS - AMD64/ARM64**: This will allow for easier deployment
+- **Add support for EdgeTPU Coral TPU**: This will allow for faster and more accurate detection
+- **Remove support for native MobileNET model via GOCV**: This will allow for easier cross compilation,faster builds, models like YOLO and EdgeTPU Coral TPU have shown much better performance and lower resource usage

 ## Installation
-### Docker * WORK IN PROGRESS *
+### Docker
 ```bash
 docker run -v config.json:config.json 8ffOrg/firescrew:latest
 ```

 ### Local
-Firescrew leverages the capabilities of `ffmpeg` to ensure optimal performance and broad compatibility, you will need to install them before use.
+Firescrew leverages the capabilities of `ffmpeg` to ensure optimal performance and broad compatibility, you will need to install it before use.
 ```bash
 apt-get install ffmpeg
 pip3 install ultralytics